 Consent required for applications

-The consent of the Secretary of Department of Family and Community Services is required for a guardianship application to proceed.
+The consent of the Secretary of Department of Communities and Jusitce is required for a guardianship application to proceed.

 The processes and procedures for guardianship applications made by out-of home care agencies or existing relative kinship or authorised carers are available from each agency.